 Labor Day Weekend is the last hurrah of summer at many of Oklahoma City’s entertainment venues, so you might as well take advantage of the opportunities before we’re all back in the school and work schedules.
 The city offers a ton of options both inside and outside to make your last weekend of summer exactly what you want it to be.

 RIVERSPORT Rapids is capping off the season with a weekend full of activities, none more amazing than the Big Water Bull.
 Yes, you can ride an inflatable bull on the lower pond of the rapids, and if you cross the finish line, you get a $25 gift card to the Big Water Grill.
 It has to be easier than a mechanical bull, right?
-In addition to the games, food and other adventures, RIVERSPORT is making their family day pass available at $29 per person for four or more, nearly half off the normal price.
+In addition to the games, food and other adventures, RIVERSPORT is making their family day pass available at $29 per person, nearly half off the normal price.

 Before you head for the Boathouse District for RIVERSPORT, grab brunch at a downtown hotspot like Mary Eddy’s, or the brand new Café Cuvée inside the Ambassador Hotel.
 Mary Eddy’s is located inside the 21C Museum Hotel in Film Row, and the menu includes peaches and cream waffles, migas, and the best “hash browns” you’re likely to find anywhere.
 Want to try French breakfast or brunch in a very approachable setting?
 Café Cuvée has croque monsieur, ham and swiss galette, and traditional breakfast choices in a casual bistro setting.